 There's no right or wrong way to design and landscape a flower bed.
 Formal gardens often follow a classic design of angular shapes and uniform colors while the cottage garden is an eclectic grouping of plants with soft edges and curving borders.
-No matter which type of flower bed you choose, there are some things that are a constant.
+No matter which type of flower bed you choose, there are some factors that are a constant.
 If you follow the key elements of gardening when you landscape a flower bed, your plants will be happy, healthy and pleasing to the eye.

 Style Is Everything